+Right to Receive Confidential Communications.
 You have the right to request that Hospice communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that Hospice only contact you at work or by mail.

 To request confidential communications, you must make your request in writing to our Privacy Officer (contact information is set forth at the very end of this notice).
 Hospice will not ask you the reason for your request.
 Hospice will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

+Right to a Paper Copy of this Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
-To obtain a paper copy of this notice, ask our admissions professionals, or our Privacy Officer (contact information is set forth at the very end of this notice).
-You may download a PDF file of the notice here.
+You may obtain a copy of this notice at our website: www.hom.org.

+Right to be Notified in the Event of a “Breach of Unsecured PHI”.
 If, in any case, medical information is used or disclosed in violation of the law, we are required to notify you if the use/disclosure is a “Breach of Unsecured Protected Health Information” (as such terms are defined by the Federal HIPAA Law).

 Hospice reserves the right to change this notice.
 Hospice reserves the right to make the revised or changed notice effective for medical information we already have about you as well as any information Hospice receives in the future.
 Hospice will post a copy of the current notice in Hospice’s facilities.
 The notice will contain the effective date on the first page, in the top right-hand corner.
 In addition, each time you register at or are admitted to Hospice for treatment or health care services as an inpatient or outpatient, Hospice will offer you a copy of the current notice in effect.

 To file a complaint with Hospice, contact our Privacy Officer in writing (contact information is set forth at the very end of this notice).
 All complaints must be submitted in writing.